Ending Your Marriage or Domestic Partnership in Washington without Children: The Basics

 Maybe.
-The court might award you an interest in the house (sometimes called an equitable lien).
+The court might award you an interest in the house.

-The house is your spouse’s separate property because s/he bought it before your marriage.
+The house is your spouse’s separate property.
+They bought it before your marriage.
 It remains separate after you marry UNLESS your spouse gives it as a gift to the community.
 This could happen if, for example, you refinance it in both names.

-You may be entitled to an interest in any increase in the house’s value from improvements you made to the house (such as a remodel or new deck) during the marriage, plus the community payments toward the mortgage.
-Your community interest would go down by the house’s reasonable rental value because you had the benefit of living there during the marriage.
-The court might even rule you have no community interest in the house because your community contributions were offset by the value you got from living there.
+You may be entitled to an interest in any increase in the house’s value from improvements you made to the house (such as a remodel or new deck) during the marriage, plus the community payments on the mortgage.
+The court would subtract the house’s reasonable rental value from your community interest because you benefited from living there during the marriage.
+It could rule you have no community interest in the house because of the value you got from living there.

 *This issue is complicated.
 Talk to a lawyer.

 What you still owe on it.

 Example: can just one of you pay the mortgage?
 If not, awarding one of you the home may lead to foreclosure and damage your credit.
 It might be safer to sell it.

 Do not create a post-divorce situation where title is in one name, the debt in another.
 Example: The divorce court awards you title to the home.
 No one takes action to make this official.
 Your spouse’s name stays on the mortgage.
 Your spouse falls behind on payments.
 It will then be very hard to get the lender to give you a modification with your spouse’s name still on the mortgage.
 To avoid problems, you must refinance the property in one spouse’s name at/near the time of the divorce.

 *These are important, often complex, considerations.
 Talk to an experienced lawyer.

 I think we should sell our house.
 My spouse disagrees.
 Can the court order us to sell it?